-Doors of Hope has been serving as a reentry initiative for the incarcerated and those being released from incarceration in Rutherford County and surroundings since 2011.
-Having started as a teaching endeavor in the Rutherford County Correctional Work Center with 12 students, one unpaid teacher and 4 volunteers, the agency has expanded services to include 5-days a week education and transition planning in each of Rutherford County’s correctional facilities, as well as a comprehensive Reentry program, including emergency shelter, transitional housing, and program housing for those who would otherwise be homeless or returning to a high-risk environment upon release.
+Doors of Hope has been serving as a reentry program for those being released from incarceration and drug rehab in 40+ counties across the state of Tennessee.
+Having started as a teaching endeavor in the Rutherford County Correctional Work Center with 12 students, one unpaid teacher and 4 volunteers, the agency has expanded services to include 5-days a week education and transition planning in each of Rutherford County’s correctional facilities, as well as a comprehensive post-release reentry program, including emergency shelter, transitional housing, and program housing for those who would otherwise be homeless or returning to a high-risk environment upon release.
 Although the focus is reentry services for ex-offenders, Doors of Hope also accepts applications and provides identical programming for those completing drug/alcohol rehabilitation programs, as space permits.

 We help non-violent offenders, who are committed to actively seeking change in their lives.
-They must be nominated by the Correctional Staff to attend our life skill classes up to 120 days before they are released from the Center.
-We teach personal values, responsibility, and practical life skills for life after prison.
+We teach personal values, responsibility, and practical life skills for life after incarceration.
 We mentor our clients and help them navigate the many reentry challenges they face before and after release.
 Doors of Hope has a proven record of success in reducing recidivism and coaching ex-offenders to become responsible, respectable, contributing members of the community.
-We are actively involved with many partner organizations so we can provide the type of comprehensive assistance needed during the critical phase when inmates transition back to the local community.
+We are actively involved with many partner organizations so we can provide the type of comprehensive assistance needed during the critical phase when ex-offenders transition back to the local community.

 Meet our Founder